henryzhongsc/half_tael_DQN/demo_and_manual/User Manual for `trade_interface.py`.md

     * `True`: If the method `execute_trade()` will be called again later, the `_time` input of the future call can be same as the `_time` input of current call.
     * `False`: Similar, but the `_time` input of the future call must be chronologically later than the `_time` input of current call.

+* **`balance_protection`**
+    * Keyword argument, default to `True`.
+    * `True`: If the balance of sell currency is not enough to execute the requested trade, such trade will be canceled.
+The trade log will mark such trade as "failed."
+    * `False`: If the balance of sell currency is not enough to execute the requested trade, such trade will be executed (resulted in a negative sell currency balance), and `TI_Account_Balance_Error` will be raised.

 This class method will perform a virtual trade decision you made on `_time`, exchange `trade_unit` amount of currency defined by `_trade_unit_in_buy_currency`, between the two currencies you defined (`_buy_currency` and `sell_currency`).
 It will also accumulate the exchange record to the class's `self.currency_balance` and append this trading decision to `self.trade_log`.